-gry puzzle: Answers

 This topic is a source of lively interest, both to lovers of word puzzles and lovers of words.
 For both groups, much of the appeal lies in the quest, either to trace the origin of the puzzle or compile a complete list of words ending in -gry.

-More recently, the word hangry—a portmaneau of 'hungry' and 'angry'—has been used to refer to an irritable state induced by lack of food.
+More recently, the word hangry—a portmanteau of 'hungry' and 'angry'—has been used to refer to an irritable state induced by lack of food.
 Oxford Dictionaries (controlled by, but less restrictive than, the Oxford English Dictionary) added hangry on 27 August 2015, and the full Oxford English Dictionary added hangry in 2018.

 History

 There are anecdotal reports of various forms of the puzzle dating to the 1950s or earlier; the ultimate origin is presumably an oral tradition or a lost book of puzzles.
 However, the first documented evidence is from early 1975 in the New York metropolitan area, and the puzzle rapidly gained popularity in this year.
 The most likely source is the talk show of Bob Grant, from some program in early or mid March 1975.

 Merriam-Webster, publishers of the leading American dictionaries, first heard of this puzzle in a letter dated March 17, 1975, from Patricia Lasker of Brooklyn, New York.
 Lasker says her plant manager heard the question on an unnamed quiz show.
 Since that time Merriam-Webster has received about four letters each year asking the question.

 The puzzle first appears in print in Anita Richterman's "Problem Line" column in Newsday on April 29, 1975.
 One "M.Z." from Wantagh, New York states that the problem was asked on a TV quiz program.
 Richterman states that she asked a learned professor of English for help when she first received the inquiry, and he did not respond for over a month.
 This agrees with the Merriam-Webster report, suggesting a quiz show in early or mid March 1975.

 In Anita Richterman's column on May 9, 1975, several correspondents reported that they had heard the puzzle on the Bob Grant radio talk show on WMCA in New York City.
 This suggests either that the earlier claims of a (TV) quiz show confused a talk show with a quiz show, or that there was another unspecified quiz show that was then repeated by Grant.
 The majority of readers gave the answer "gry", an obsolete unit of measure invented by John Locke.
 It is unclear whether this was the answer given on the Grant show, or what the precise wording had been.

 By fall 1975 the puzzle had reached the Delaware Valley, again apparently by radio, by which time the puzzle seems to have mutated to a form in which the missing word is an adjective that describes the state of the world.

 The puzzle has had occasional bouts of popularity: after its initial popularity in 1975, it was popular in 1978, then again in 1995–1996.